YottaDB/YDBDoc/Plugins/ydbwebserver.rst

     ExecStop=/usr/bin/env "${ydb_dist}/yottadb" -run stop^%%ydbwebreq --port 9080
     Restart=on-failure
     StandardOutput=tty
+    SuccessExitStatus=241

 Replace the paths with paths appropriate to your system.
 Note that there are many other ways to do this, e.g. using `EnvironmentFile` for YottaDB environment variables or offloading the entire setup process to a script.

+The ``SuccessExitStatus`` ensures that Systemd will treat a normal termination using `MUPIP STOP <https://docs.yottadb.com/AdminOpsGuide/dbmgmt.html#stop>`_ (which translated to 256-15 = 241) as a successful termination, not as an error.

 After creating the ``ydb-web-server.service`` file, do the following: